-Sue's Story
+Sue's story

-Sue lives in Lincolnshire with her husband.
-She has scleroderma and is also living with Lupus (SLE), Pulmonary Hypertension, Sjorgrens Syndrome, Rheumatoid Arthritis, Raynaud’s, Bile Salt Malabsorption (BSM) and Cardiovascular Autonomic Dysfunction (CAD).
-As of June 2023, Sue has been told that she also has Chronic Kidney Disease (CKD) and issues with her liver.
-She is currently undergoing further tests for both of these.
+Sue lives in Lincolnshire with her husband Peter.
+She has diffuse systemic sclerosis and is also living with Lupus (SLE), Pulmonary Hypertension, Sjorgrens Syndrome, Rheumatoid Arthritis, Raynaud’s, Bile Salt Malabsorption (BSM) and Cardiovascular .Autonomic Dysfunction (CAD).

-“When I was diagnosed with lupus I was a little shocked, but also relieved that I finally had a diagnosis.
+When I was diagnosed with lupus I was a little shocked, but also relieved that I finally had a diagnosis.
 I had been ill with so many chest infections and niggly ailments that took forever for me to recover from over the past few years and suddenly everything fell into place.
 I had a reason for feeling so tired and wasn’t going insane!

 My diagnosis came after I’d had an operation on my right leg.
 It wouldn’t heal and I was in a lot of pain around my ankle, which I hadn't experienced before.
 I found it difficult to walk and the pain was excruciating.
 I was sent to various consultants to see what the problem was.
 I saw an orthopaedic consultant, the fracture clinic, and various others before I finally came to see a rheumatologist.
 As soon as I walked into his consulting room, he said to me ‘I know what you have: it’s lupus.’
 It was apparently obvious to him by the red markings on my face.

 This then led to further tests and investigations.
-I had already been diagnosed with Raynaud’s many years ago when I was 13, and this led to the thought process of scleroderma, which was confirmed along with Sjogren’s Syndrome.
-My rheumatoid arthritis had also been diagnosed many years ago, although I’ve never had any follow-up.”
+I had already been diagnosed with Raynaud’s many years ago when I was 13, and this led to the thought process of scleroderma, which was confirmed along with Sjogren’s syndrome.
+My rheumatoid arthritis had also been diagnosed many years ago, although I’ve never had any follow-up.

-“I was initially put on steroids and hydroxychloroquine, then other medications followed as things slowly began to be uncovered.
+I was initially put onto steroids and hydroxychloroquine, then other medications followed as things slowly began to be uncovered.
 I also underwent lung function tests involving treadmills etc. My rheumatologist eventually referred me to the Royal Free Hospital in London.
 I am still under the care of the team there, but I also have shared care with a rheumatologist at my local hospital where I now live.

 I’m on several different medications right now, including methotrexate and hydroxychloroquine, tadalafil for the pulmonary arterial hypertension, colesevelam for my stomach, a form of vitamin D called cholecalciferol, prazosin, folic acid, apixaban, painkillers and eyedrops.
 I also get protein drinks because I lose weight every so often due to problems with eating.

 It’s a lot to remember to take – I used to be someone who wouldn't even take a headache tablet!
 Thankfully, I haven’t had too many issues with side effects.
-My main concern was the weight gain from the steroids that I was given initially, but once everything was under control and I had stabilised, the steroids were slowly reduced and stopped.”
+My main concern was the weight gain from the steroids that I was given initially, but once everything was under control and I had stabilised, the steroids were slowly reduced and stopped.

-“One of the biggest impacts that my health has had was that I eventually had to retire from my job in the NHS.
-I found this quite difficult – I was only 49 and hadn’t considered giving up work, but my health and working environment meant I couldn’t carry on.
+I have had to make a number of lifestyle adjustments, but one of the biggest impacts was that I had to retire from my job in the NHS.
+I found this quite difficult – I was only 49 and hadn’t considered giving up work, but my health and working environment meant I just couldn’t carry on.
+At first, my boss was brilliant.
+She was the deputy director of nursing at the Trust I worked for, but she eventually got moved and my base changed to another hospital, which was much further away.

-I found the commute difficult.
+I also found the commute difficult.
 Then my office got moved from the ground floor to another, higher floor.
 Having to walk up and down the stairs was hard work and there were other things I just couldn’t do.
 In the end, I had to take some time off and that’s when I was offered redundancy, which I took.

 Unfortunately, because of my lungs, I can’t do much before I’m tired and in pain – only about 10 minutes worth.
 Cooking, dressing, gardening and general housework are all difficult, but I try to do what I can slowly.
 With the BSM I can become housebound for quite a while, and this can be difficult.